 Preheat the oven to 350°F and line a couple of baking sheets with parchment paper.

 Use an electric mixer to beat the butter, brown sugar, and granulated sugar in a large mixing bowl.
-Beat for about 1 minute, until fully blended.
+Beat for about 1 minute, until fully blended and creamy.

 Beat in the applesauce and vanilla.